Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Experiments and Results

-\textbf{Effects of Common Features.} The common features $F_c$ are designed to capture modality-agnostic information that can be directly extracted from any incomplete input.
-This allows the second stage to concentrate solely on completing modality-specific details, \ie, scalar-quantized codes.
-As shown in Fig.~\ref{fig_dis_d}, incorporating $F_c$ significantly enhances the reconstruction performance in Stage \uppercase\expandafter{\romannumeral1} on the IXI dataset.
+\textbf{Effects of Common Features.} The common feature map $F_c$ is designed to capture modality-agnostic information that can be directly extracted from any incomplete input.
+This allows $E_{prior}$ to concentrate solely on predicting full-stack characteristics, \ie, quantised codes.
+As shown in Table~\ref{tab_ixi_ablation}, incorporating $F_c$ significantly enhances the reconstruction performance by a 4.17 dB PSNR gain on IXI.

-\textbf{Effects of Grading.} The grading loss~\eqref{eq_grad} enforces the smoothness characteristic of the quantized space $Q$.
-Fig.~\ref{fig_dis_d} shows that this design simplifies the code prediction and consistently improves the imputation performance on IXI.
+\textbf{Effects of Grading.} The grading loss~\eqref{eq_grad} enforces the smoothness characteristic of the quantised space $Q$.
+Table~\ref{tab_ixi_ablation} (Bottom) shows that this design simplifies the code prediction and improves the imputation performance on IXI.

-\textbf{Selection of $d$.} The code dimension $d$ controls the complexity of $Q$ in our CodeBrain model.
-Fig.~\ref{fig_dis_d} presents results across different $d$ on the IXI dataset.
-We observe that increasing $d$ improves reconstruction performance (\eg, a 1.62 dB PSNR gain from $d=5$ to $d=9$) while its impact on imputation performance is relatively stable (\eg, a 0.11 dB PSNR gain from $d=5$ to $d=9$).
-Therefore, we select $d=9$ as the final setting for constructing the quantized space on the IXI dataset.